-To be eligible for the Grad PLUS loan, you cannot have an adverse credit history.
-Students can borrow up to the cost of attendance, minus other estimated financial assistance in the Federal Family Education Loan (FFEL) program (e.g., Stafford Ioan).
-Unless the student submits an In-School Deferment form or the lender activates an automatic deferment, the student will be required to begin making payments 60 days after the Ioan is disbursed in full.
+To be eligible for the Grad PLUS loan, you cannot have an adverse credit history and completion of credit counselling is required.
+Students can borrow up to the cost of attendance, minus other estimated financial assistance.
+Unless the student submits an In-School Deferment form or the lender activates an automatic deferment, the student will be required to begin making payments 60 days after the loan is disbursed in full.
 The standard repayment term is 10 years; however, it may be extended up to 25 years depending on the amount borrowed.
 Note: Depending on the amount requested, a co-signer may be required.